khdevnet/documentation/README.md

 * Bundle up artifacts
 * Coordinate with delopment team and other writers to release
 * Create a plan for updates
-## Writing tips and best prcatices
+## Writing tips and best practices
 * Accuracy (document, stylistic, technical)
 * Clarity (write weel steps with all details, so the people who doesn't know can do through document from first time)
 * Be specific (don't use abstract words)